Complaints about our services

 Complaints about other agencies

-Any complaint we receive regarding another Government agency will be forwarded to that agency for their action and response.
-We will notify you of any transfer of a complaint in writing either via mail, or by email.
+Any complaint we receive regarding another Government agency will either be forwarded to that agency for their action and response or resolved directly by Service NSW.
+If your complaint is referred to another agency we will notify you of this transfer.

 If you contact us by phone we will endeavour to transfer your call to the relevant agency, or provide you with that agency's contact details.

 Our priority is to respond to complaints within 20 business days unless it involves a complex matter or requires specialist investigation.
 In these instances you will be kept updated on the progress of your complaint.
 We will endeavour to respond to queries at the point of escalation and preferably within 72 hours.

 How to submit a complaint?